Senior-Project26/LearnNova/README.md

 - **Note Summarization**: Upload PDFs/images/text; we extract content (Vision OCR for images/PDF scans) and generate concise, sectioned summaries.
 - **Quiz Generation**: Create multiple-choice, true/false, and fill-in-the-blank quizzes from your summary.
 Supports multiple sizes.
 - **Study Guide Creation**: Expand your notes into structured bullet-point guides with definitions, axioms, formulas, and short examples.
-- **AI Study Assistant**: Planned assistant to answer questions and explain topics contextually from your notes.
+- **AI Study Assistant**: Assistant to answer questions and explain topics contextually from your notes.
-- **Study Resources Aggregator**: Planned feature to collect helpful resources by topic.
+- **Study Resources Aggregator**: Collects helpful resources by topic.
-- **Flashcards**: Planned spaced-repetition decks generated from your notes.
+- **Flashcards**: Study decks generated from your notes.
 - **Multi-Subject Support**: Combine topics/notes to produce comprehensive quizzes, guides, and flashcards.
 - **Weakness Tracking**: Track quiz performance by topic and generate targeted practice problems.
 - **Study Plan Generator**: From uploaded notes and expected exam topics, generate a study plan with scheduled quizzes and study guides.